 - Best management practices ‒ consists of four best management practices (BMPs) that help guide data transferability and collection consistency.

 Figure 1.
-Relationship of four of the components of the data transferability process.
+Relationship of the four components of the data transferability process.

-OES-Environmental has engaged with regulators, technical experts, and other stakeholders through surveys, workshops, and direct interactions to receive feedback throughout the development of the data transferability process.
+OES-Environmental has engaged with regulators, technical experts, and other members of the MRE community through surveys, workshops, and direct interactions to receive feedback throughout the development of the data transferability process.
 More information, including links to relevant workshop presentations, recordings, and reports can be found below in the Outreach & Engagement section.

 Data Transferability Framework